ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 # Getting Connection Strings
 {: #connection-strings}

 In order to connect to {{site.data.keyword.databases-for-elasticsearch_full}}, you need users and some connection strings.
-A {{site.data.keyword.databases-for-elasticsearch}} deployment is provisioned with an admin user, after [setting the admin password](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-admin-password), you can use its connection strings to connect to your deployment.
+A {{site.data.keyword.databases-for-elasticsearch}} deployment is provisioned with an admin user, after you [set the admin password](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-admin-password), you can use its connection strings to connect to your deployment.

 The simplest way to retrieve connection information is from the [cloud databases plug-in](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference).
 Use the `ibmcloud cdb deployment-connections` command to display a formatted connection URI for any user on your deployment.
 For example, to retrieve a connection string for the admin user on a deployment named  "example-es", use the following command.